andreeavflorea/Metrics_validation/README.md

 -o → name of the CSV file to generate (do not include the .csv extension).

--p → path to the directory containing the file with all dataset paths (rutas.txt).
+-p → path to the directory containing the file with all dataset paths (*routes.txt*).

 **Example of use:**